Blog / Research

 2. Request the specific evidence in writing.
 Ask for the raw detector report, the threshold the institution used, the version of the detector that flagged you, and any other evidence in the case file.
 Most schools will not volunteer this.
 They are usually obligated to provide it on request.

 3. Cite the research and the vendor disclaimers.
-In any written response or appeal, reference the Liang et al. 2023 study, the 2025 Information journal replication, and the vendor's own published guidance — Turnitin and GPTZero both publish documentation explicitly cautioning that scores should not be the sole basis for misconduct findings, and both note reduced accuracy on non-native English.
+In any written response or appeal, reference (a) Liang et al. 2023 — average 53.5% false-positive rate across seven detectors on TOEFL essays by non-native English writers, with one detector hitting 97.8%; (b) the 2025 Information journal replication on multilingual student corpora; (c) ToHuman's May 2026 GPTZero benchmark showing 16.0% false-positive rate on real ESL writing under the current production model; and (d) the vendor's own published guidance — Turnitin and GPTZero both publish documentation explicitly cautioning that scores should not be the sole basis for misconduct findings, and both note reduced accuracy on non-native English.
 An institution that sanctions you on a score the vendor itself disclaims is on shaky ground at appeal.

 4. Ask for a human review and an interview.
 A face-to-face conversation about your work — the sources you used, the choices you made, the things you struggled with — surfaces authorship signal that no detector can.
 Most students who can discuss their own writing in detail are believed when they do.
 Push for that conversation early, in writing, and bring the version history with you.